gamblevore/speedie/Documentation/MessageClass.md

 # The Message Class

+If you want to understand the message class on a [conceptual level, click here.](Message.md) If you want to understand it on a technical level... keep reading.

 The `message` class does a lot of things, and can be used for many purposes.
 Its also designed to fit neatly into a cache-line on a modern CPU... making it fast and tight.

 Learning a bit about [AST](http://google.com/?q=ast+parser)s will help you get an idea of what Jeebox is.
 But if you already know how to manipulate or read `XML` or `JSON` trees, that might be enough, as Jeebox is similar to those too.